Useful leaflets etc

 Information about our pupils that we hold includes their contact details, national curriculum assessment results, attendance information, any exclusion information, where they go after they leave us and personal characteristics such as ethnic group, any special educational needs they may have as well as relevant medical information.

-A parent or guardian can ask that no information apart from their child's name, address and date of birth be passed to KCC by informing School's Senior Administrator.
+A parent or guardian can ask that no information apart from their child's name, address and date of birth be passed to KCC by informing the School's Office Administrators.
 This right is transferred to the child once he or she reaches the age of 16.
 For more information, please visit the local authority website (see link below).